sportsbet/swift-style-guide/README.md

 let shared: Model = Model()
 ```

-Good: using the initialiser to specify the type:
+Good: using the initializer to specify the type:
 ```swift
 var mapping = [String: String]()
 ```